Artificial organ: Liver

-Researchers from Japan found that a mixture of human liver precursor cells (differentiated from human induced pluripotent stem cells [iPSCs]) and two other cell types can spontaneously form three-dimensional structures dubbed "liver buds."
+As of 2017, HepaLife is no longer active.

 Lungs

 With some almost fully functional, artificial lungs promise to be a great success in the near future.
 An Ann Arbor company MC3 is currently working on this type of medical device.

 Extracorporeal membrane oxygenation (ECMO) can be used to take significant load off of the native lung tissue and heart.
 In ECMO, one or more catheters are placed into the patient and a pump is used to flow blood over hollow membrane fibers, which exchange oxygen and carbon dioxide with the blood.
 Similar to ECMO, Extracorporeal CO_{2} Removal (ECCO2R) has a similar set-up, but mainly benefits the patient through carbon dioxide removal, rather than oxygenation, with the goal of allowing the lungs to relax and heal.

 Ovaries

 The ground work for the development of the artificial ovary was laid in the early 1990s.

 Reproductive age patients who develop cancer often receive chemotherapy or radiation therapy, which damages oocytes and leads to early menopause.
 An artificial human ovary has been developed at Brown University with self-assembled microtissues created using novel 3-D petri dish technology.
 In a study funded and conducted by the NIH in 2017, scientists were successful in printing 3-D ovaries and implanting them in sterile mice.
 In the future, scientists hope to replicate this in larger animals as well as humans.
 The artificial ovary will be used for the purpose of in vitro maturation of immature oocytes and the development of a system to study the effect of environmental toxins on folliculogenesis.